rusefi/rusefi_documentation/HOWTO-Test-Doc-Changes.md

 You might have to use `git push --force wiki`.
 Also, note that the changes must be in the master branch of your fork for this to work.

-If you want the changes to be synced automatically, you will have to change the usernames in your forks' action files.
+If you want the changes to be synced automatically, you will have to change rusefi/rusefi.wiki.git to <your-username>/rusefi.wiki.git in your forks' action files.
 Specifically, these action workflows:
 [rusefi_documentation/.github/workflows/sync-wiki.yaml](https://github.com/rusefi/rusefi_documentation/blob/master/.github/workflows/sync-wiki.yaml)
 [rusefi/.github/workflows/sync-wiki.yaml](https://github.com/rusefi/rusefi/blob/master/.github/workflows/sync-wiki.yaml)